Head of Faculty: L.Fozard

 Students will learn how to convey and interpret ideas, feelings and meanings into their Textile Design work, recording experiences and observations mainly in visual form.
 Students will explore, discuss and evaluate images, objects and artefacts and use their understanding to develop and realise the full potential of their ideas through Textile Design work.
 Students will be encouraged to participate in all aspects of Textile such as visits to Art Galleries, Museums and Exhibitions.
 All work will be assessed against the AQA Art and Design (Textile Design) Criteria.

-100% of Advanced GCE: You will produce a portfolio of work for your coursework and Component 1 portfolio and Component 2, externally set assignment.
+Students produce a portfolio of work for coursework in Component 1 which is a Personal Investigation, while Component 2 is an externally set assignment.

 All students will be required to work in sketch books or study sheets which they can purchase themselves or through college.
 Prices vary depending on size on quantity of pages/sheets.
 Some additional cost may be incurred through the use of specialist materials or where a student brings in their own materials.
 There will be several trips throughout the year which will incur travel and insurance costs, and although the students are encouraged to attend they are optional.